readthedocs/blog/ethical-advertising-works.rst

 * Advertisers win because they are able to reach our audience of developers, helping to grow their business.
 * Users win because their privacy is maintained, and they continue to have access to our service.

+Ethical advertising on Read the Docs has not been without its challenges, which we will cover in future posts.

 Tracking users isn't required
 -----------------------------